ASSO-MDSE-MoDLF/MoDLF---ver-1.0/README.md

 1) MoDLF M2 level MetaModel based on ECore developed using Obeo 11.5.
 2) M1 Level Tree Editor.
 3) Customized M1 Level graphical editor dveloped using Sirius for modeling deep convnet architectures.
-4) 2 Acceleo projects for Model to Text Transformation to generate executable MATLAB and Python (Keras) code.
+4) Two Acceleo projects for Model to Text Transformation to generate executable MATLAB and Python (Keras) code.
 5) A user manual for using the graphical workbench, designing architectures and generating code.(To be provided later)
-6) High resolution images of the accompanying research paper (To be published later)
+6) High resolution images of the accompanying research paper
 7) Complete projects and source code for all files